-The task of the newborn Faculty of Architecture, Art and Design (FAAD) is to provide a creative environment where individuals from different fields of creativity interact, exchange ideas and test them through debates.
+The aim of the Faculty of Architecture, Art and Design (FAAD) is to provide a creative environment where individuals from different fields of creativity interact, exchange ideas and test them through debates.

 Over the course of their education at NDU, students will develop an understanding of the history, theories and principles.
-While acquiring sophisticated knowledge, student launch into an inquiry of ideas resulting in personal creative works.
+While acquiring sophisticated knowledge, students launch into an inquiry of ideas resulting in personal creative works.

-FAAD's goal is to foster creative people who are open-minded, always alert to key concepts and issues of their time, and with the courage to make a new departure.
+FAAD endeavors is to foster creative people who are open-minded, always alert to key concepts and issues of their time, and with the courage to make a new departure.

-The challenges for both teaching staff and students are to analyze the grounds we are on, redefine the status quo, and shape the future with a commitment to advancing the fields of architecture, art and design.
+The challenges for both teaching staff and students are to analyze the grounds we are on, redefine the status quo, and shape the future with a commitment to advancing the fields of architecture, music, arts and design.

-Departments
+Departments and Programs